Revised January 30, 2024

 Alternates

-5. If a Captain wants to use a sub from membership at large who is not on the list, that Captain must request a ranking for that player from the Commissioner before submitting their lineup by noon Friday (to provide enough time to ensure the ranking requested is appropriate).
+If a Captain wants to use a sub from membership at large who is not on the list, that Captain must request a ranking for that player from the Commissioner before submitting their lineup by noon Friday (to provide enough time to ensure the ranking requested is appropriate).
 Captains must not assume a ranking for any sub not on sub list.
+If you are having trouble finding an alternate, please reach out to the commissioner ASAP!

 Note: If there are no available replacement players of the same level, the Captain is entitled to a free alternate to replace the player each week.
 To not incur a penalty, the Captain must notify the opposing Captain and the Commissioner at least 24 hours before the lineup submission deadline of who this free alternate shall be.
 Otherwise the alternate will no longer be free and incur a standard alternate penalty.